jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 As an important side note, it is worth discussing what we see on lines 8 and 14 (highlighted).
 To simplify the downstream code, and, most importantly, for consistency, no matter what the response is (a successful request, or otherwise) we will always return a JSON object with two properties; `success` and `data`.
 If the request was successful (to the database, third party website, etc) we return `{ success: true, data: <...> }`.
 In the event of an error, we return `{ success: false, data: <error details> }`.
 We can use the response to display an appropriate error message to the user.
 We will also, of course, return the appropriate `statusCode` in all cases.

-As these routes are child routes, the full path is now; `/api/auth/login` and `/api/auth/register`.
+As these routes are child routes, the full path to each route is now; `/api/auth/login` and `/api/auth/register`.

 ## How to set-up MongoDB and Mongoose